Empowering CHANGE | Transforming LIVES

 Independent Seniors.
 Thriving Families.

-Catholic Social Services is accredited by the Council on Accreditation and the Better Business Bureau to illustrate our commitment to bestpractice social services and sound business management.
-We are a research partner with the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame because we are committed to evidence-based practice.
+Catholic Social Services is a research partner with the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame because we are committed to evidence-based practice.
 We are a member agency of Catholic Charities USA and the Human Service Chamber of Franklin County.

 Impact in Action